South Korea will withdraw plan to suspend licenses of striking doctors to resolve medical impasse

-SEOUL, South Korea — (AP) — South Korea said Monday it’ll withdraw its earlier plan to suspend licenses of striking doctors to resolve the country's months-long medical impasse.
+SEOUL, South Korea — (AP) — South Korea said Monday it’ll withdraw its earlier plan to suspend licenses of striking doctors as part of its efforts to resolve the country’s months-long medical impasse.

+It wasn’t immediately known whether and how many of thousands of the striking doctors would return to work in the wake of the government's announcement.
+Also, the plan could invite criticism that it hurts the principle of fairness over the government's dealing with other previous labor strikes as well as doctors who already returned to work.

 Health Minister Cho KyooHong said Monday the government has decided not to suspend their licenses of the strikers, regardless of whether they return to their hospitals or not.